 Iran’s military posture

-Iran’s Islamic Revolutionary Guard Corps (IRGC) said the Strait of Hormuz was closed and warned that any transit would be met with “harsh measures.”
-The Guards also announced a prohibition on shipping “to and from” ports of countries they described as allies of the US and Israel; state media said several commercial vessels were turned back after warnings from IRGC naval forces.
-The Guards urged civilians to stay away from areas near US forces, accusing US and Israeli troops of using civilian areas as shields.
+Iran’s Islamic Revolutionary Guard Corps declared the Strait of Hormuz closed, warning that attempts to transit the waterway would be met with “harsh measures.”
+The IRGC also announced restrictions on shipping to and from ports of states it described as allied with the US and Israel; state media reported several commercial vessels were turned away after warnings.
+The Guards urged civilians to avoid areas near US forces, accusing adversaries of using populated areas as shields.

 Regional fighting and attacks

-The conflict has produced repeated strikes across the region.
-Iran has launched missiles and drones targeting Israel and other countries; despite Israel’s missile defences, some strikes reached urban areas and caused civilian casualties.
-Israel’s defence minister, Israel Katz, warned attacks “will escalate and expand” to additional targets that assist Iran’s weapons efforts.
-Israel also reportedly conducted strikes in Beirut and in Tehran, while Lebanon’s southern suburbs were hit in a pre‑dawn raid.
+The conflict has included repeated missile and drone strikes across the region.
+Iran launched missiles and drones at Israel and other targets; some strikes breached defences and caused civilian casualties.
+Israel warned of further escalation and reportedly carried out strikes outside its borders.
+Lebanon’s southern suburbs and parts of Tehran and Beirut were reported hit in separate raids.

 Diplomacy and indirect talks